Agablue-red/MLClass/README.md

 Jarque-Bera test verifies the normality of the errors.

-Test statistic of `99146.88` with a probability of `0`, which means we reject the null hypothesis, and  **the data is not normally distributed**.
+Test statistic of `99146.88` with a probability of `0`, which means THAT we reject the null hypothesis, and  **the data is not normally distributed**.

-In addition results show:
+In addition, the results show:

 -   Negative skewness - left side asymmetry (long tail on the left side).
 -   Excess kurtosis - results fluctuate around a mean